ashish161/naveen/pages/team.md

 ---
 layout: default
-title: Profile
+title: Team
-permalink: /profile/
+permalink: /team/
 ---

-# Profile
+# Team

 Naveen Daga is a Chartered Accountant and CFA Charterholder with over 16 years of experience across real estate development, mergers and acquisitions, strategic joint ventures, and asset management.